truocpham/truocpham/README.md

 ### Hi there, I'm Truoc 👋

 I'm a web developer and I work in software development.
-I'm an Open Source fan 🤟
+Open source fan! 🤟

 <!--
 Here are some ideas to get you started: